How to Listen to Your Body After 30

 Understanding the Signals for Rest and Recovery

-Rest used to feel like a setback.
+Rest used to feel like a setback to me.

 Over time, it became clear that it’s actually part of the plan.